-The Maruha Nichiro Group is actively involved in the work of the PPRC, seeking to build a sustainable system for recycling plastic containers and packages, and contribute to the formation of a recycling-oriented society.
+The Maruha Nichiro Group is actively involved in PPRC activities, seeking to build a sustainable recycling system for plastic containers and packaging, thereby contributing to the formation of a recycling-oriented society.

 Joining the Japan Blue Economy Research Group (BERG)

-The Maruha Nichiro Group is seeking to expand its measures on biodiversity and pursue a decarbonized society through information sharing and research between members, and from information gathering on blue carbon as a member of the association.
+By joining this Association, the Maruha Nichiro Group is seeking to expand its activities for biodiversity conservation and pursue initiatives for a decarbonized society by collecting information on blue carbon, exchanging information among members, and conducting research as a member of this association.